griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 dds = DESeqDataSetFromMatrix(countData = htseqCounts, colData = metaData, design = ~Condition)

-# the design formula above is often a point of confussion, it is useful to put in words what is happening, when we specify "design = ~Condition" we are saying
+# the design formula above is often a point of confusion, it is useful to put in words what is happening, when we specify "design = ~Condition" we are saying
-# regress gene expression on condition, or put another way model gene expression on condition
+# regress gene expression on condition, or put another way, model gene expression on condition
 # gene expression is the response variable and condition is the explanatory variable
 # you can put words to formulas using this [cheat sheet](https://www.econometrics.blog/post/the-r-formula-cheatsheet/)
 ```